oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

 10. You will be able to see all users in the Autonomous Database.
-Click in the menu the recently created user SECASSESSMENT and select Enable REST:
+Click in the menu of the recently created user SECASSESSMENT and select Enable REST like in the picture below:

     ![](./images/enable-rest.png "Enable REST")